 As you walk through Runnymede you'll come across two major outdoor art installations: The Jurors by Hew Locke and Writ in Water by Mark Wallinger, each encouraging you to engage with themes of freedom and rights.

-Our car park is open, we've got safety measures in place and we can't wait to welcome you back again.
+Our car parks are open and we can't wait to welcome you back again.

 We welcome well behaved dogs year-round.
 Explore our ancient woodlands, wide meadows and river side habitats with your trusty four legged friend.